TheHamester/HitIndicator/README.md

 	A. If you're using version 1.16.5 on a Mohist server, this is a known issue on the Mohist side: https://github.com/MohistMC/Mohist/issues/2674

+Starting from version 2.0 of Hit Indication, versions other than 1.18.2, 1.16.5 and 1.12.2 will not be recieving any new updated for the sake of my mental health.
+Older versions are still available to download for currently unsupported Minecraft versions.

 ## Changelog

 ### Update 2.0
-* Code refactor and optimazation
+* Code refactor and optimization
 * Added keybinds to toggle Hit Indication, Block Indication and Edge of Screen mode
 * Fixed indicators in Edge of Screen mode going over the HUD